Midlife Weight Gain Isn’t Your Fault (and how to reclaim your body)

 Cortisol (stress hormone) + Disrupted Sleep = Weight Gain Formula

 Sleep plays a huge role.
 If you’re being robbed of a good night’s sleep by night sweats or hot flashes, you won’t be as capable of making healthy choices.
-A deficit of sleep can impact the two hormones that regulate appetite: leptin (satiety) and ghrelin (hunger).
+A deficit of sleep can also impact those two appetite regulating hormones, leptin (satiety) and ghrelin (hunger).

 And this stage of life comes with it a range of stressful issues.
 Kids are going to away to school, work is demanding, parents are ageing and the list goes on.
 When we are stressed, the adrenal glands release cortisol and cortisol impacts insulin resistance and can further disrupt our sleep patters.